 When the locals wish to recover, they visit a public bath.
 There are two types of public baths in Japan; one is known as onsen and the other is sento.
 Onsen are more familiar to foreign visitors due their beautiful surroundings and natural hot spring water.
 Sento are far less elegant but rarely see any tourists.

 Public bathing has existed in Japan for hundreds of years and provides the chance to relax and cleanse.
-Whether you opt for a luxury onsen resort, or, a laid back sento, this is one local experience that you won’t find back home.
+Whether you look for a luxury onsen resort, or, a laid-back sento, this is one local experience that you won’t find back home.

 Say the words amusement arcade and you will usually think of a moneymaking trap for tourists.
 In fact, the amusement arcades of Tokyo are full of local gaming enthusiasts.
 Here you will find residents of all ages competing against their friends and their very own scores on some of the world’s best-loved video games.
 Along with these arcades, game machines can also be found in cafes across the city.

 While most adults in the Western world spend their evenings chatting over a glass of wine at a local bar, Tokyoites like to sing their night away.
 Karaoke is so popular in Japan that there are karaoke bars throughout Tokyo.
 These bars usually consist of karaoke booths equipped with everything needed for a night of singing your heart out.
 To experience this pastime with the locals, the district of Shibuya is brimming with fun karaoke bars.

 When visiting a city there is no better way to experience the local culture than by sitting down at a local bar and listening to local music.
 Love TKO likes to remain a bit of a secret in order to preserve its hip, chilled-out vibes.
 Love TKO is a bar in Shinjuku that showcases new bands and artists every week.